Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodeSections/logicSection.md

 # Logic nodes

-Logic nodes are nodes that compute logical operations (AND, OR, and NOT) from booleans.
+Logic nodes are nodes that compute logical operations (AND, OR, and NOT) using boolean values.